emcrisostomo/fsw/README.md

 README
 ======

-fsw is a program which receives notifications when the contents of the specified files or directories are modified.  fsw implements three kind of watchers:
+fsw is a file change monitor that receives notifications when the contents of the specified files or directories are modified.  fsw implements three kind of
+watchers:

   * A watcher based on the _File System Events API_ of Apple OS X.
   * A watcher based on _kqueue_, an event notification interface introduced in